Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Willard Memorial Chapel alter Auburn NY

-Next, drive to Willard Memorial Chapel—a rare example of the work of Louis C. Tiffany and Tiffany Glass and Decoration Company as the only complete and unaltered Tiffany chapel known to exist.
-You’ll learn so much on a guided tour, including that architect A. J. Warner designed the building.
-You’ll recognize Warner’s work in Rochester’s Powers Building, Downtown United Presbyterian Church, and Buffalo’s Richardson Olmsted Complex.
-But I digress.
+Then, drive to Willard Memorial Chapel—a rare example of the work of Louis C. Tiffany and Tiffany Glass and Decoration Company and the only complete and unaltered Tiffany chapel known to exist.

 Lunch